Around 8 million more people moved to the Gulf and Atlantic coasts in recent decades, according to the U.S. Census Bureau.

-Since phone lines are typically overwhelmed during disasters, texting, emailing or using social media is faster and more reliable—if they’re still accessible.
+Since phone lines are typically overwhelmed during disasters, texting, emailing or using social media is faster and more reliable — when they’re accessible.

-Newcomers to the area may not know how to prepare for a hurricane, so be neighborly.
+Newcomers to your area may not know how to prepare for a hurricane, so be neighborly.
 Share copies of your hurricane preparedness checklist, and provide your contact information.

 6. Know your zone